-Biological and Practical Implications
+3.2.4 Biological and Practical Implications

 The present findings clearly indicate that 105 days after sowing (DAS) is the optimal harvest time for maximizing crude protein accumulation in kenaf (HC-95) leaves.
 This stage aligns with the plant's peak vegetative phase, marked by vigorous nitrogen assimilation, intensive protein biosynthesis, and active mineral nutrient uptake.
-Harvesting at this maturity point is particularly beneficial for several practical applications: (i) fodder production, where high protein levels are essential for supporting ruminant growth andproductivity; (ii) biomass utilization, which capitalizes on the nutrient-dense leaf material for feed or green manure;and (iii) nutrient extraction, with potential for use in functional feed supplements or other value- added agricultural products.
+Harvesting at this maturity point is particularly beneficial for several practical applications: (i) fodder production, where high protein levels are essential for supporting ruminant growth and productivity; (ii) biomass utilization, which capitalizes on the nutrient-dense leaf material for feed or green manure; and (iii) nutrient extraction, with potential for use in functional feed supplements or other value- added agricultural products.

 In contrast, extending the harvest beyond 105 DAS results in only marginal gains—or even slight declines—in crude protein content.
 This reduction is likely due to the onset of leaf senescence, physiological aging, and the remobilization of nutrients toward reproductive development (Rahman et al., 2022).
 Consequently, delayed harvesting may compromise forage quality and reduce the overall nutritional return per unit of biomass, emphasizing the importance of precise harvest timing in optimizing feed value.